lynxthecat/cake-dual-ifb/README.md

 That is, create 'ifb-ul' by mirroring the ingress from br-lan and br-guest and create 'ifb-dl' by mirroring the egress from br-lan and br-guest.
 And skip out the LAN-LAN traffic.
 Then apply CAKE on 'ifb-ul' and 'ifb-dl'.

+This permits CAKE to function despite complex setups like use of VPN pbr and a guest LAN.

 ## Required packages

 This script requires at least the following packages: